A few questions with one word answers.

 The composition of the teams will be from families, businesses, neighbors, organizations and other groups in the community.
 During the local footage, teams will meet and help each other and this will show a strong community connection of teams helping each other to compete.
 Although the Tropical Adventure Competition will produce a final winner, everyone is competing with each other for a common good.

-The most striking effect of this true life docu-series is that it will show a community all working together very altruistically to improve the quality of life for special populations.
+The most striking effect of this true life docu-series is that it will show a community all working together very altruistically to improve the quality of life for special populations and give other people ideas on what they can do to support family members, friends or employees.

 We will shoot and narrate this series to show a very connected, warm and friendly community that will be the envy of other communities.